Mesothelioma Diagnosis and Treatment Options

-Mesothelioma is a very rare type of cancer that can affect the thin membrane lining of different organs in the body, most commonly the lungs.
-This thin membrane is known as the pleura.
+Mesothelioma is a very rare type of cancer that can affect the thin membrane lining of different organs in the body, most commonly the lungs, but the chest, abdomen or heart may also be involved.
+This thin membrane on the lung is known as the pleura.

 Malignant mesothelioma is often caused by exposure to asbestos, a mineral from rocks and soil and used prior to the 1970’s in industry and manufacturing.
 Exposure results in an aggressive and usually deadly form of cancer where cells making up these tissues grow out of control.
-Mesothelioma is a very rare cancer in the United States, with about 3,000 new cases being diagnosed each year.
+In the United States, about 2,000-3,000 new cases of mesothelioma are diagnosed each year.

 - Lung cancer

-- Mesothelioma, a rare cancer found in the thin lining of the lung, chest, abdomen and heart
+- Mesothelioma: a rare cancer found in the thin lining of the lung, chest, abdomen and heart

-- Asbestosis, a serious progressive, long-term, non-cancerous disease of the lungs
+- Asbestosis: a serious progressive, long-term, non-cancerous disease of the lungs.

-What is Asbestos?
+What is asbestos?

-Because of its fiber strength and heat resistance, asbestos was used in a variety of building construction materials for insulation and as a fire retardant.
+Because of its fiber strength and heat resistance, asbestos was used in a variety of building construction materials for insulation, flooring and as a fire retardant, among other uses.
 The federal government began regulating the use of asbestos and asbestos products in the 1970s.

 There are four different types of mesothelioma.
 The early symptoms are tied with disease progression.
 Symptoms can be caused by pain from nerve irritation or fluid build-up.
-Usually, by the time a patient presents with symptoms the disease is in a more advanced stage.
+Usually, by the time a patient presents with symptoms, the disease is in a more advanced stage.

 - Peritoneal Mesothelioma - Peritoneal mesothelioma cancer can occur in the abdomen and stomach area, and may spread to other nearby organs such as the liver, spleen, and intestines.

-Frequent symptoms of pleural mesothelioma include:
+Frequent symptoms of pleural (lung) mesothelioma include:

-- Shortness of breath (dyspnea)
+- shortness of breath (dyspnea)

-- Weight loss
+- unintentional weight loss

-- Fluid accumulation between the lungs and chest, known as mesothelioma pleural effusion
+- fluid accumulation between the lungs and chest, known as mesothelioma pleural effusion.

-Peritoneal mesothelioma symptoms can include:
+Peritoneal (abdomen) mesothelioma symptoms can include:

-- Severe abdominal pain
+- severe abdominal (stomach area) pain

-- Swelling due to fluid accumulation
+- swelling due to fluid accumulation

-Common symptoms of pericardial mesothelioma include:
+Common symptoms of pericardial (heart) mesothelioma include:

-- Chest pain
+- chest pain

-- Shortness of breath
+- shortness of breath

 Asbestos exposure prior to 1970 resulted from industrial products such as:

-- Ceiling tiles
+- ceiling tiles

-- Automobile brake linings
+- automobile brake linings

-- Fireproofing materials
+- fireproofing materials

-- Flooring tiles
+- flooring tiles

 Asbestos fibers are useful in industry because they are strong, heat resistant, chemically resistant, and do not conduct electricity.
 People working in industries such as shipbuilding or automotive, particularly prior to the 1970’s, were at greater risk.
 Family members were also at risk due to inhaling particles if workers brought asbestos home on their clothing.
 Typically, it can take 20 to 30 years to develop this condition after inhaling the fiber particles.

-As published by the EPA, other products where asbestos may be found include:
+As published by the Environmental Protection Agency (EPA), other products where asbestos may be found include:

-- Attic and wall insulation produced containing vermiculite
+- attic and wall insulation containing vermiculite

-- Vinyl floor tiles and the backing on vinyl sheet flooring and adhesives
+- vinyl floor tiles and the backing on vinyl sheet flooring and adhesives

-- Roofing and siding shingles
+- roofing and siding shingles

-- Textured paint and patching compounds used on wall and ceilings
+- textured paint and patching compounds used on wall and ceilings

-- Walls and floors around wood-burning stoves protected with asbestos paper, millboard, or cement sheets
+- walls and floors around wood-burning stoves protected with asbestos paper, millboard, or cement sheets

-- Hot water and steam pipes coated with asbestos material or covered with an asbestos blanket or tape
+- hot water and steam pipes coated with asbestos material or covered with an asbestos blanket or tape

-- Oil and coal furnaces and door gaskets with asbestos insulation
+- oil and coal furnaces and door gaskets with asbestos insulation

-- Heat-resistant fabrics
+- heat-resistant fabrics

-- Automobile clutches and brakes
+- automobile clutches and brakes

 Older homes or other buildings may still contain asbestos.
 Testing may be required to determine if asbestos is present in older buildings, especially if remodeling or other construction occurs.
 If it is found, it will need to be sealed off and removed with special procedures by a certified company.
 Asbestos abatement workers are trained to properly use protective equipment to minimize exposure.

-- Carbon nanotubes
+- carbon nanotubes

-- Certain viruses
+- certain viruses

 A history of asbestos exposure greatly increases your asbestosis and mesothelioma risk factors.
 People who either live or work in buildings with asbestos-containing materials that are either under reconstruction or deteriorating are at a greater than normal risk.
 Workers at risk may include:

-- Construction workers
+- construction workers

-- Shipyard workers
+- shipyard workers

-- Aircraft and auto mechanics
+- aircraft and auto mechanics

-- Boiler operators
+- boiler operators

-- Railroad workers
+- railroad workers

-- Workers removing asbestos insulation around steam pipes in older buildings
+- workers removing asbestos insulation around steam pipes in older buildings

 Living with someone who is exposed to asbestos can increase a family’s risk due to passive inhalation if they bring it home on clothes.
-Those who smoke and are exposed to asbestos have an even high risk of developing lung cancer and mesothelioma; however, this disease has no direct association with smoking like lung cancer.
+Those who smoke and are exposed to asbestos have an even higher risk of developing lung cancer and mesothelioma; however, this disease has no direct association with smoking like lung cancer.